-Don’t forget to take a peak at my e-book on branding.
-Branding isn’t just for businesses – as a blogger you must know how to effectively brand yourself in order to stand out!
+Don’t forget to take a peek at my e-book on branding.
+Branding isn’t just for businesses – as a blogger, you must know how to effectively brand yourself in order to stand out!

 To replace the main bloggers’s photo with a photo of your own, click the photo, right click and select “Change Picture”.
 Upload your own photo and ta-da!

 I hope you enjoy your new media kit template!